Auxiliary Factor Method to Remove ISI of Nyquist Filters: Introduction

-For adapting the application to most communication systems, the AF method is formulated to work with the paired Nyquist filters: One filter is located at the transmitter for limiting the transmission bandwidth and the other at the receiver for maximizing the signal-to-noise (SNR) ratio.
-The perfect zero-ISI performance can be achieved at the various designs of the roll-off factors.
-In addition, the low sensitivity to the timing jitter is also found and the nullification of the signal's distortion at the boundary is realised \cite {ref_Zhou}.
+For adapting the application to most communication systems, the AF method is formulated to work with the paired Nyquist filters: One filter is located at the transmitter for limiting the transmission bandwidth and the other at the receiver for maximising the signal-to-noise (SNR) ratio.
+In the AF method, the perfect zero-ISI performance can be achieved at the various roll-off factors.
+Also, the low sensitivity to the timing jitter is found and the nullification of the signal distortion at the boundary is realised \cite{ref_Zhou}.

-It is noted that there are two weaknesses of the AF method as follows: One is the transmission delay and the other is the additional calculation complexity as analysed quantitatively later.

 The rest of the paper is organised as follows.
-Section II presents the system model and the mathematical formulations, and section III derives the closed-form solution.
-The performance evaluations are given in Section IV and the paper is concluded in Section V.
+Section II introduces the system model and the signal formulations, and Section III derives the closed-form solution.
+The performance evaluation is provided in Section IV and the paper is concluded in Section V.